AmbireTech/adex-validator/README.md

 ## Docker

 The docker setup provides a leader, follower and mongo image.
-It uses the ethereum adapter by default which requires a `keystoreFile` and `keystorePwd`
+It uses the ethereum adapter by default which requires a `keystoreFile` and env variable `KEYSTORE_PWD`

 ### Configuration
 The docker compose file uses volumes to manage the keystore files.
 Put the keystore files for the leader and follower in the `./resources/leader` and `./resources/follower` folders respectively.

-Required: You have to specify the keystore password via the `KEYSTORE_PASSWORD`
-          environment variable in the `docker-compose.yml` file
+Required: You have to specify the keystore password via the `KEYSTORE_PWD` environment variable in the `docker-compose.yml` file

 ### Run